apache/parquet-format/CONTRIBUTING.md

 For the purposes of this discussion we classify features into the following buckets:

 1. Backwards compatible.
-A file written by an older version of a library can be read by a newer version of the library.
+A file written under an older version of the format should be readable under a newer version of the format.
 2. Forwards compatible.
-A file written by a new version of the library can be read by an older version of the library.

-3. Forward compatible with suboptimal performance.
-A file written by a new version of the library can be read an older version of the library but performance might be suboptimal (e.g. statistics might be missing from the older reader's perspective).
+A file written under a newer version of the format with the enabled feature can be read under an older version of the format, but some information might be missing or performance might be suboptimal.

-4. Forward incompatible.
-A file written with a new version of the library cannot be read by an older version of the library.
+3. Forward incompatible.
+A file written under a new version of the format with the feature enabled cannot be read under and older version of the format (e.g. Adding a new compression algorithm.

 The Parquet community hopes that new features are widely beneficial to users of Parquet, and therefore third-party implementations will adopt them quickly after they are introduced.
-It is assumed that most new features will be implemented behind a feature flag that defaults to "off".To avoid, compatibility issues across the ecosystem some amount of lead time is desirable to ensure a critical mass of Parquet implementations support a feature.
+It is assumed that most new features will be implemented behind a feature flag that defaults to "off" and at some future point the features are turned on by default.
+To avoid, compatibility issues across the ecosystem some amount of lead time is desirable to ensure a critical mass of Parquet implementations support a feature.
 Therefore, the Parquet PMC gives the following guidance for changing a feature to be "on" by default:

-1. Backwards compatibility is the concern of implementations but given the ubiquity of Parquet and the length of time it has been used, libraries SHOULD support reading older file variants.
+1. Backwards compatibility is the concern of implementations but given the ubiquity of Parquet and the length of time it has been used, libraries SHOULD support reading older version of the formats to the greatest extent possible.

-2. Forward compatible changes MAY be used by default in implementations once the parquet-format containing those changes has been formally released.
-These features SHOULD be turned on 1 year after the parquet-java implementation containing feature is released (e.g. it is expected the Java implementation itself will turn them on for the first release 1 year after a features initial introduction).
+2. Forward compatible features/changes MAY be used by default in implementations once the parquet-format containing those changes has been formally released.

-3. Forward compatible with suboptimal performance features MAY be made default after the parquet-java implementation containing the feature is released.
-   Features in this category SHOULD be turned on 1 year after the parquet-java implementation containing the feature is released.
+   For features that may pose a significant performance regression to prior format readers, libaries SHOULD consider delaying until 1 year after the release of the parquet-java implementation that contains the feature implementation.
 Implementations MAY choose to do a major version bump when turning on a feature in this category.

-4. Forwards incompatible changes MAY be made default 2 years after the parquet-java implementation containing the feature is released.
-Features in this category SHOULD be turned on by default 3 years after the parquet-java implementation containing feature is released.
+3. Forwards incompatible features/changes MAY be made default 2 years after the parquet-java implementation containing the feature is released.
    Implementations MUST do a major version bump when enabling a forward incompatible feature by default.

+For forward compatible changes which have a high chance or performance regression for older readers and forward incompatible changes implementations SHOULD clearly document the compatibility issues and SHOULD consider also logging a warning when such a feature is used.
+Additionally, while it is up to maintainers of individual implementations to make the best decision to serve their ecosystem they are encouraged to start enabling features by default along the same timelines as parquet-java.
+Parquet-java will aim to enable features based on the most conservative timelines outlined above.

 For features released prior to October 2024, target dates for each of these categories will be updated as part of the parquet-java 2.0 process based on a